Junaid5455/Arduino_AVR_Projects/Temp_Hum_Controller_through_Bluetooth-MobileApp/README.md

 - Thanks to all contributors and supporters.

 ---
+JUNAID SHABEER
+Software, Embedded System & IoT Developer....

 ## Copyright

-© 2023 Junaid Shabbir.
+© 2023 Junaid Shabeer.
 All rights reserved.